BlackArch/blackarch/README.md

 After installation, you can run tools directly from the terminal or from the application menu (if you're using a GUI).
 Most tools are available as command-line utilities, making them ideal for automation and scripting.

 ### Get Involved :
 BlackArch is an open-source project, and we welcome contributions from the community.
-Whether you're a security researcher, developer, or just a passionate user, you can contribute in the following ways:
+Whether you're a security researcher, developer, or just a passionate user, you can contribute in the following ways.

 ### Report Bugs & Request New Tools :
-If you encounter a bug or have suggestions for new tools, Use the following channels:
+If you encounter a bug or have suggestions for new tools, Use the following channels.

 ### GitHub Issues:
 Report issues directly on our GitHub Issue Tracker.